splunk/splunk-sdk-python/README.md

 The SDK command-line examples require a common set of arguments that specify the host, port, and login credentials for Splunk Enterprise.
 For a full list of command-line arguments, include `--help` as an argument to any of the examples.

-#### .splunkrc
+#### Convenience file (.splunkrc)

-To connect to Splunk, many of the SDK examples and unit tests take command-line arguments that specify values for the host, port, and login credentials for Splunk Enterprise.
+To connect to Splunk Enterprise, many of the SDK examples and unit tests take command-line arguments that specify values for the host, port, and login credentials for Splunk Enterprise.
 For convenience during development, you can store these arguments as key-value pairs in a text file named **.splunkrc**.
 Then, the SDK examples and unit tests use the values from the **.splunkrc** file when you don't specify them.

 To use this convenience file, create a text file with the following format: